Syrion89/syrion89.github.io/_posts/2020-08-25-elfx64-bypass-nx-with-mprotect.md

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img11.png)

-as reported in the documentation:
+As reported in the documentation:

 ~~~
 mprotect() changes the access protections for the calling process's memory pages containing any part of the address range in the interval [addr, addr+len-1].  addr must be aligned to a page boundary.